ministryofjustice/cloud-platform-terraform-amp/README.md

 # cloud-platform-terraform-amp

-This Terraform module generates an AWS-managed Prometheus instance for a Cloud Platform cluster
+This Terraform module generates an AWS-managed Prometheus instance for a Cloud Platform cluster.

 ## Usage